opendxl/opendxl-streaming-client-python/pydoc/_sources/basicconsumeexample.rst.txt

         VERIFY_CERTIFICATE_BUNDLE = ""

-For testing purposes, you can use the ``fake_consumer_service`` Python tool embedded in the OpenDXL Streaming Consumer Client SDK to start up a local consumer service which includes some fake data for a single preconfigured consumer group.
-The initial settings in the example above include the URL, credentials, and consumer group used by the ``fake_consumer_service``.
+For testing purposes, you can use the ``fake_streaming_service`` Python tool embedded in the OpenDXL Streaming Client SDK to start up a local streaming service which includes some fake data for a single preconfigured consumer group.
+The initial settings in the example above include the URL, credentials, and consumer group used by the ``fake_streaming_service``.

-To launch the ``fake_consumer_service`` tool, run the following command in a command window:
+To launch the ``fake_streaming_service`` tool, run the following command in a command window:

     .. code-block:: shell

-        python sample/fake_consumer_service.py
+        python sample/fake_streaming_service.py

 Messages like the following should appear in the command window: